redhat-actions/openshift-github-connector/README.md

 The `tsconfig.json` in the root of the repository is used for the client (this is the directory structure CRA expects).
 The server `tsconfig` is `src/server/tsconfig.json`, while the webpack config for the server is at the repository root.

+Sometimes VS Code intellisense stops working altogether, particularly when using the absolute import paths created by the `paths` tsconfig entries.
+Restarting VS Code may fix it; re-running `yarn dev` may also fix it.

 ## Resources

 ### Frontend